yuyingyeh/OptiX-PathTracer/README.md

-# OptiX-PathTracer
+# OptiX-PathTracer-Direct-Lighting
-Extra Implementation Results for [UCSD CSE 168 Rendering](http://cseweb.ucsd.edu/~viscomp/classes/cse168/sp20/168.html)
+Extra Implementation Results for [UCSD CSE 168 Rendering](http://cseweb.ucsd.edu/~viscomp/classes/cse168/sp20/168.html) assignments.

-## Homework 2 - Direct Lighting
-### Reduced Variance
+## Reduced Variance
 - Slightly increase bias but reduce variance by leaving the visibility term as the only term causing noise.
 Two options:
   * Use center of stratum as sampled points for BRDF and Geometric term.
     ```